Enrique2656/liftoff-assignments/P2-Project_Outline/README.md

 ### What I'll Have to Learn
 I will have to learn how to integrate the google API and add user authentication in the project.
+I will have to think of a way to prevent any unwanted actors from submitting unwanted data and a way that also keeps bots from submitting anything to the form.
+I will also have to think about a way to manually upload the resources to the database.
+I Will also have to add a secondary page as a bonus so that you can look for events near you or a blog style chat.

 ### Project Tracker
 https://trello.com/duanerymarowicz/boards